-Catherine’s Dance Studio offers Lyrical Dance classes to 3rd grade and up students.
+Catherine’s Dance Studio offers Lyrical Dance classes to students in 3rd grade and up.
 The Lyrical Recital pieces are always very well received by the audience due to the beautiful interpretation of the choreography, the dancer’s technique, and costuming.
 Unless you take a Lyrical Dance class, you may not know what the differences are between this and other forms of dance.
 All you know as an observer is that you like to watch it, and you seem to be moved by what you see on stage.

 Lyrical Dancers benefit emotionally